steevka/TheTracker/README.md

 Twitter, YouTube, Ghost, Chart Mogul, Gumroad, Paddle, and Clubhouse.

 Instagram is not working on tolta.co and has not been for some time.
 Sorry!
 Nothing I can do about that.

-I still added the instagram icon as a tease because it looks great.
+The logo looks sexy though.

-As "live" as possible, though tolta.co only refreshes data every 30 minutes.
+Note that tolta.co refreshes data every 30 minutes.

 ## Flexible layout, number formatting, colors, icons, and font